 Chinese using Accelerated Learning

-A 10-week course of 2 hours each week full of fun and rapid learning.
+A 10-week course of 11/2 or 2 hours each week full of fun and rapid learning.

 What Students will Learn

 In this course participants will be taught how to read and write the commonly used Chinese radicals which still form the basis of modern Chinese writing.
 By mastering these radicals, students will learn other ideographs more easily and how to use a Chinese/English dictionary more quickly.
 Students will also learn to converse in everyday situations.
 The approach used to teach writing reading and conversing is based wholly on accelerated learning principles.

 Chinese writing has no alphabetical order therefore it is difficult to remember the ideographs through memorisation, since there are no sequential links connecting them.
 There are 214 elementary pictographs that form the basis of Chinese writing.
 These pictographs originated literally from pictures drawn of objects, animals, phenomena of nature etc. These pictures have changed over the years but many can be identified from their original representations eg. The word for "human being" is